department19/department19.github.io/README.md

 ### Project cards
 #### 0.3
-Redid the project cards, removed the blanket flexbox on the card, centralised
+Redid the project cards, removed the blanket flexbox on the card, centralised the images and bound the link buttons to the bottom of the card something to note is that, for an element with to sit at the bottom of a wrapper, the parent element should be given `position:relative` then the child can be given `postion:absolute` and `bottom:0` so that the child is bound to the bottom of the parent wrapper element.

 #### 0.2
 Did a touch up on how the project card would look like in terms of colouring and, added: